-Ultraviolet light contains very similar physical properties to visible light except that we can’t see it.
+Ultraviolet light contains very similar physical properties to visible light, except that we can’t see it.
 Visible light includes all of the colors that we see on the rainbow, and the ultraviolet region starts at the very end of the rainbow, after the violet region, which isn’t visible to us.

 Scientifically speaking, UV radiation is electromagnetic radiation.
 Electromagnetic radiation transmits in patterns of waves, similar to radio signals.
 Frequency and amplitude are the variables we measure to characterize electromagnetic waves.
 We define a wavelength as the length of one complete wave cycle.
 For UV radiation, we measure wavelengths in nanometers (nm).

 UV radiation can be broken down into three categories: Tanning Rays (between 350 and 400nm), Burning Rays (between 280 and 315nm), and Dangerous Rays (between 100 and 280nm).
 The sunlight that reaches the Earth’s surface typically comes in wavelengths between 290 and 400 nm.
-Ergo, the sunlight that you usually absorb is, at a minimum, tanning your skin, and, at worst, severely burning your skin.
+Ergo, the sunlight that you usually absorb is, at a minimum, tanning your skin and, at worst, severely burning your skin.

 If you’re curious about how UV radiation absorption is measured, the formula goes as follows:

 “The intensity of UV radiation is measured in the units of milliwatts per square centimeter (mW/cm2) which is energy per square centimeter received per second.
-Also, it is measured in the units of millijoules per square centimeter (mJ/cm2), which is energy received per unit area in a given time.
+Also, it is measured in the units of millijoules per square centimeter (mJ/cm2), which is the energy received per unit area in a given time.